Securities Fraud and Mismanagement

 If you have suffered losses you believe to have been due to the negligence, mismanagement, fraud, securities act violation or other misdeeds of any of these or other Colorado financial professionals, Jeffrey Pederson is an attorney licensed in Colorado who has handled hundreds of investor claims, and is willing to conduct a free evaluation of your matter to determine if you have the right of recovery.
 Please call 303-300-5022 for a free consultation.

 Please keep in mind that many regulatory settlements are without admission of wrongdoing.
-Such allegations are an indication of possible wrongdoing.
+Also, allegations should not be confused with findings of judgment.

 Pederson Law has represented individuals across Colorado concerning stockbroker misdeeds including residents of Denver, Boulder, Greenwood Village, Cherry Hills Village, Castle Pines, Centennial, Eagle, Littleton, Englewood, Broomfield, Louisville, Longmont, Superior, Westminster, Vail, Aspen, Basalt, Louisville, Colorado Springs, Pueblo, Salida, Gunnison, Steamboat Springs, Ft.
 Collins, Greeley, Summit County, Woodland Park, and Grand County.

-Stockbroker Brokerages include Merrill Lynch, Vanderslice, Cabot Lodge, Prudential, Morgan Stanley, JP Morgan, MetLife, Maloney, Westpark, Geneos, Andes, Oppenheimer, LPL, Halcyon, Next Financial, and many others.
+Stockbroker Brokerages include Merrill Lynch, Prudential, Morgan Stanley, JP Morgan, MetLife, Maloney, Westpark, Geneos, Andes, Oppenheimer, LPL, Halcyon, Next Financial, Rockefeller Financial and many others.